Assets

 Create an asset

-To create an individual asset, click the "Add asset" button and a window will appear.
-Choose the appropriate product for the asset, enter the asset's serial. select the correct location, and choose the right for the asset, then click "Add."
+To create an individual asset, select "Add individual asset" button and a window will appear.
+Choose the appropriate product for the asset, enter the asset's serial. select the correct location, and choose the right inventory date for the asset, then click "Add."

 All four fields are required to create a new asset.